 Programming a PLC can sometimes be a daunting task.
-The best method is to break the task into some smaller steps.
-These are the steps that I have used for years.
-We will apply them to a die stamping application.
+The best method is to break the task into smaller steps.
+These are the steps that I have used for years to develop PLC programs.
+We will apply them to a die-stamping application.

-A master switch is used to start the process and to shut it down.
 Two sensors: an upper limit switch that indicates when the piston is fully retracted and a lower limit switch that indicates when the piston is fully extended.
-When the master switch is turned on the piston reciprocates between the extended and retracted positions.
-This is achieved with an up and down solenoid.
-When the master switch is turned off, the piston returns to the retracted position and all solenoids are off.
+A master switch is used to start the process and shut it down.
+When the master switch is turned on, the piston reciprocates between the extended and retracted positions.
+This is achieved with an up-and-down solenoid.
+When the master switch is turned off, the piston returns to the retracted position, and all solenoids are off.